liuxueyang/parse-leetcode-testcase/README.md

 # Usage

 ```
-Usage of parse-leetcode-testcase:
+Usage of ./parse-leetcode-testcase:
   -i string
         The input file to read from (default "raw.txt")
   -p string
         The suffix name of the file to write to
+  -v    Enable verbose output
 ```

 Copy LeetCode testcase to text file "raw.txt".
 Example